Key Takeaway

 Why People Get Stuck

-Legal jargon, financial complexity, state-specific rules — the topic itself can feel impenetrable.
+It feels complicated.
+Legal jargon, financial complexity, state-specific rules — the topic can feel impenetrable.
 But you don't need to become an expert.
 You need to know enough to make informed decisions, and you can learn as you go.

 The Priority Order: What to Do First

 Not everything is equally urgent.
-Here's a prioritized approach that tackles the most important items first and builds from there.
+Here's a prioritized approach that tackles the most important items first.

 Priority 1: The Absolute Essentials (Week 1)